vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

 The SDK provides default UI solutions for the document reader feature flow, as shown in the following images:
 ![Document Reader Flow](Assets/DR_Flow.png "Document Reader Flow"){: style="display: block; margin: 0 auto"}

-The use of the preview layout depends on the **showPreview** flag in the DocumentReaderParameters.

 The use of the rfid related layouts depends on the **rfidRead** flag in the DocumentReaderParameters.